Body grooming: Methods of body grooming

 When it comes to hair on the face and body, there now exists much variation in how and what a man will groom.
 It's a personal choice and very individual.

 Shaving

 Shaving is the most commonly used hair removal technique.
-However, shaving is also the most temporary hair removal method since shaving cuts hair at the surface of the skin instead of removing hair by its follicles.
+It involves taking a razor, manual or electric to remove hair.

 Trimming

 Electric trimmers involve shortening hair in certain body areas instead of getting rid of all of it.

 Waxing

 Waxing involves heated wax that is applied in the direction of hair growth over the skin.
 Hair becomes embedded in the wax as it cools and then quickly pulled off by a cloth or paper strip.

 Sugaring

 Sugaring is similar to waxing, except that sugaring does not always require strips and it's applied against the hair and removed with the hair for less breakage and damage to hair follicles.
 Sugar is not hot and there is no need to ever let it cool.
 By removing the hair in the earliest growth stage (anagen) sugar will help diminish regrowth by letting the follicles naturally shrink.